landonepps/airplay2-receiver-sound/README.md

 -

 Tested with Sound: macOS 11.14 (Silicon Mac) / macOS 10.14 (built 2012) on Python 3.9
-Tested combinations: Apple TV to virtual speaker,
+Tested pairing: Apple TV to virtual speaker,

-## Known tricks and issues
+## Optimization and known issues

 I wont be able to fix them but let you know